In this article, you'll learn to identify a 'Catalan masia' through 17 of its most important elements.

 12. Wooden beams

-Masias nearly always feature exposed wooden beams – for example, to support the sloping roof.
+Masias nearly always feature exposed wooden beams.

 13. Catalan vault